altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 Dana dodged all of them, but one~
 *A Chainsaw hit Dana's foot, cutting it in half*
-~The small bit of foot that was cut off immediately started changing into a chainsaw~ "D::Oh, that hurts..."
+~The small bit of foot that was cut off immediately started changing into a chainsaw~ *Dana screamed, and her landing was more of a crash* "D::Oh, that hurts..."
-*Dana fell on the ground, next to the Relux, convulsing.
+*Dana rolled on the ground, next to the Relux, convulsing.
 She gritted her teeth*
 "D::I don't want to be a chainsaw."
 }